qizhenkang/myEnglish/README.md

 ## My daily English

-To improve programming skills and seek employment in the future, I have been solving the _[LeetCode](https://github.com/qizhenkang/myLeetCode)_ everyday problem.
+To improve programming skills and seek employment in the future, I have been solving the _[LeetCode](https://github.com/qizhenkang/myLeetCode)_ daily challenge.
 Similarly, I think it also helpful to practice English every day.
 So, the daily English training are recorded here.

 [^1]: More information about Zhenkang. -> [Zhenkang's Personal Page](https://qizhenkang.github.io/)
 [^2]: The International English Language Testing System ([IELTS](https://www.ielts.org/)).